materialsproject/fireworks/docs_rst/guide_to_writing_firetasks.rst

 * We did not define any required or optional parameters.
 The parameters are taken from the ``fw_spec`` rather than ``self``.
 * We are explicitly returning *FWAction* objects.
 In one case, the object looks to be storing data and adding FireWorks.

 Other than those differences, the code is the same format as earlier.
-The dynamicism comes only from the *FWAction* object; next, we will this object in more detail.
+The dynamicism comes only from the *FWAction* object; next, we will describe this object in more detail.

 File-passing Workflows
 ======================